lupyuen/bl602_expander/README.md

 Let's fix this with our GPIO Expander for Apache NuttX RTOS...

+## Push Button Interrupt

-To handle the GPIO Interrupt that's triggered when we press the Push Button...
+To handle the GPIO Interrupt that's triggered when we press the Push Button on PineDio Stack...

 ```c
 #include <nuttx/ioexpander/gpio.h>